andreyomatveev/farey-sequences/README.md

-# FareySequencesModule.hs
+# FareySequencesModule.hs #
-A Haskell module FareySequencesModule.hs exporting a dozen of functions coded after several selected formulas presented in the monograph A.O.
-Matveev, Farey Sequences: Duality and Maps Between Subsequences, Berlin: De Gruyter, 2017, https://doi.org/10.1515/9783110547665.
+A Haskell module FareySequencesModule.hs exporting a dozen of functions coded after several selected formulas presented in the monograph [A.O.
+Matveev, Farey Sequences: Duality and Maps Between Subsequences](https://doi.org/10.1515/9783110547665), Berlin, Boston: De Gruyter, 2017.

-# Our Dramatis Personae
+## Our Dramatis Personae ##
   (See Table 1.1 of the monograph):
 - (Standard) Farey Sequence Fm ( in LaTeX: $\mathcal{F}_m$ ), where $m > 0$;
 - Farey Subsequence Fml ( in LaTeX: $\mathcal{F}{}_m^l$ ), where $m > 1$, and $0 < l < m$;